-79. Plaintiff realleges and incorporates herein by reference each and every allegation contained in paragraphs 1 through 78, above, as if set forth herein verbatim.

-80. Plaintiff, who prior to September 26, 1991 had been a long-standing resident and taxpayer of the State of California, placed trust and confidence in the bona fides of the FTB as the taxing authority of the State of California when the FTB first contacted him on or about June 1993 regarding the 1991 audit of his California tax obligation; by the time of this first contact, plaintiff had become a recognized and prominent force in the computer electronics industry, and he was vitally interested in maintaining both his personal and business security, as well as the integrity of his reputation as a highly successful inventor and owner and licensor of significantly valuable patents.

-81. During the course of seeking information and documents relating to the 1991 "audit," and repeatedly thereafter, the FTB absolutely promised to (i) conduct an unbiased, good faith audit and (ii) maintain in the strictest of confidence, various aspects of plaintiff's circumstances, including, but not limited to, his personal home address and his business and financial transactions and status; and plaintiff's professional representatives took special measures to maintain the confidentiality of plaintiff's affairs, including and especially obtaining solemn commitments from FTB agents to maintain in the strictest of confidence (assured by supposedly secure arrangements) all of plaintiff's confidential information and documents; and the said confidential information and documents were given to the FTB in return for its solemn guarantees and assurances of confidentiality, as aforesaid, thereby creating a confidential relationship in which the FTB was required not to disclose Hyatt's highly personal and confidential information.
+- 79. Plaintiff realleges and incorporates herein by reference each and every allegation contained in paragraphs 1 through 78, above, as if set forth herein verbatim. - 80.
+Plaintiff, who prior to September 26, 1991 had been a long-standing resident and taxpayer of the State of California, placed trust and confidence in the bona fides of the FTB as the taxing authority of the State of California when the FTB first contacted him on or about June 1993 regarding the 1991 audit of his California tax obligation; by the time of this first contact, plaintiff had become a recognized and prominent force in the computer electronics industry, and he was vitally interested in maintaining both his personal and business security, as well as the integrity of his reputation as a highly successful inventor and owner and licensor of significantly valuable patents. - "audit," and repeatedly thereafter, the FTB absolutely promised to (i) conduct an unbiased, good faith audit and (ii) maintain in the strictest of confidence, various aspects of plaintiff's circumstances, including, but not limited to, his personal home address and his business and financial transactions and status; and plaintiff's professional representatives took special measures to maintain the confidentiality of plaintiff's affairs, including and especially obtaining solemn commitments from FTB agents to maintain in the strictest of confidence (assured by supposedly secure arrangements) all of plaintiff's confidential information and documents; and the said confidential information and documents were given to the FTB in return for its solemn guarantees and assurances of confidentiality, as aforesaid, thereby creating a confidential relationship in which the FTB was required not to disclose Hyatt's highly personal and confidential information.

-82. Despite the aforesaid assurances and representations of (i) an unbiased, good 1 faith audit and (ii) confidentiality by the FTB, said assurances and representations were false, 2 and the FTB knew they were false or believed they were false, or were without a sufficient basis 3 for making said assurances and representations.
-Even as the FTB and its agents were continuing 4 to provide assurances of confidentiality to plaintiff and his professional representatives, and 5 without notice to either, Sheila Cox and the FTB were in the process of sending the bogus 6 7 "DEMAND[S] TO FURNISH INFORMATION" to the utility companies in Las Vegas which demonstrated that the aforesaid assurances and representations were false, as the FTB revealed 8 plaintiff's personal home address in Las Vegas, thus making this highly sensitive and 9 confidential information essentially available to the world through access to the databases 10 maintained by the utility companies.
-Specific representative indices of the FTB's fraud include: 11
+82. Despite the aforesaid assurances and representations of (i) an unbiased, good faith audit and (ii) confidentiality by the FTB, said assurances and representations were false, and the FTB knew they were false or believed they were false, or were without a sufficient basis for making said assurances and representations.
+Even as the FTB and its agents were continuing to provide assurances of confidentiality to plaintiff and his professional representatives, and without notice to either, Sheila Cox and the FTB were in the process of sending the bogus "DEMAND[S] TO FURNISH INFORMATION" to the utility companies in Las Vegas which demonstrated that the aforesaid assurances and representations were false, as the FTB revealed plaintiff's personal home address in Las Vegas, thus making this highly sensitive and confidential information essentially available to the world through access to the databases maintained by the utility companies.
+Specific representative indices of the FTB's fraud include: